tbrowder/ExampleLib-UseResources/README.md

   * File '../lib/MyModule.rakumod'

     The file's contents are available.
 The same is true for any file in the source code *ifi* it's listed in file `META6.json` in the `"resources:"` list.
-In that list its path *must* be shown *relative* to directory './resources' as it is in the example.
+In that list its path *must* be shown *relative* to directory './resources' as it is in the example, so it is effecttively listed in the './resources' directory.

 For the moment, authors must list the desired resources twice: once in the `META6.json` file and once in the source code's `resources` directory.